 Parents’ petition drive lasted several months and required more than 5,000 signatures to trigger an audit.
 Collecting that many signatures is “significant” and shows parents in the district “really care” about their children’s education, Galloway said.

-Galloway said she’s approaching the audit unbiased and is withholding judgement, but that “we do find in our audits of school districts and charter schools manipulation and some serious issues.”
+Galloway said she’s approaching the audit unbiased and is withholding judgment, but that “we do find in our audits of school districts and charter schools manipulation and some serious issues.”

 The audit will take about a year to complete at a cost of more than $100,000; the Hazelwood district will foot the bill.